MikAoJk/bun-next-app/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## Deployed to github pages
+The application is live at: https://mikaojk.github.io/bun-next-app

 ## Contact

 This project is maintained by [CODEOWNERS](CODEOWNERS)